Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 ## TL;DR
-Follow this [example github repo](https://github.com/Misterhex/kubernetes-logging-monitoring-example) to setup kubernetes using kops, then run daemonsets for fluentd and metricbeat for monitoring.
+Follow my [example github repo](https://github.com/Misterhex/kubernetes-logging-monitoring-example) to setup kubernetes using kops, then run daemonsets for fluentd and metricbeat for monitoring.

 ## Background
 Recently, i am helping our client to move applications to containerized microservices and architecture.